Nóos affair

 The Nóos case, also known as the Babel operation, is an ongoing case of alleged political corruption in Spain which started in 2010, derived from the Palma Arena case.
 The leaders of the nonprofit foundation Nóos Institute, Iñaki Urdangarin, then Duke of Palma de Mallorca, and his business partner Diego Torres have been accused of using Nóos and a corporate network of companies to embezzle about 6 million euros ($6.6 million) in public funds for sporting events, perverting the course of justice, falsification and money laundering.

 The accused

 In December 2011, the judge attendant of the Palma Arena case, José Castro, charged nine individuals.
 In 2013, after one of the accused, Diego Torres, had confessed, the list increased to 10.
-As of 2016 the list has grown to 18.
+As of 2016 the list had grown to 18.
 The main defendants have been: